itumeleng96/FM-PR-TrackingFilters/TrackingFilter-CSUKF/Readme.md

 ## CSUKF.m

-The above matlab script contains the Matlab Class.
+The above Matlab script contains the Matlab Class.

-The Matlab implementation of the Covariance Scaling Unscented Kalman Filter for tracking in the Bistatic Range and  Doppler Domain follows a similar approach to the Kalman filter's convariance scaling method.
+The Matlab implementation of the Covariance Scaling Unscented Kalman Filter for tracking in the Bistatic Range and  Doppler Domain follows a similar approach to the Kalman filter's covariance scaling method.